-Seth Makowsky, CEO of MRG Makowsky Restaurant Group’s 40 under 40 profile in Global Gaming Magazine
+Seth Makowsky, CEO of MG, Makowsky Group’s 40 under 40 profile in Global Gaming Magazine

 Food for Thought

-Whether it is working for a mentor or eventually becoming a business partner, Seth Makowsky, founder of Makowsky Restaurant Group (MRG), has proven that he can make restaurants and food and beverage concepts successful.
-Makowsky started MRG after working for some of the top companies in food and beverage, including Coca-Cola, Food Systems Unlimited and Earl of Sandwich.
+Whether it is working for a mentor or eventually becoming a business partner, Seth Makowsky, founder of Makowsky Group (MG), has proven that he can make restaurants and food and beverage concepts successful.
+Makowsky started MG after working for some of the top companies in food and beverage, including Coca-Cola, Food Systems Unlimited and Earl of Sandwich.

-MRG is a boutique food-and-beverage advisory and management group specializing in improving workforce capability, process management, and leadership.
-MRG’s gaming clients include the Hakkasan Group, Hollywood Park Casino and Delaware North Companies.
-Outside of the gaming industry, MRG’s hospitality clients include Hilton Worldwide, Panda Express, Wolfgang Puck and Gate Gourmet.
+MG is a boutique food-and-beverage advisory and management group specializing in improving workforce capability, process management, and leadership.
+MG’s gaming clients include the Hakkasan Group, Hollywood Park Casino and Delaware North Companies.
+Outside of the gaming industry, MG’s hospitality clients include Hilton Worldwide, Panda Express, Wolfgang Puck and Gate Gourmet.

-The breadth and success of MRG are directly related to Makowsky’s formidable business acumen and previous work experience.
+The breadth and success of MG are directly related to Makowsky’s formidable business acumen and previous work experience.

 Makowsky began his career at Coca-Cola straight out of business school at Emory University.
 After four years at Coke, Makowsky left to join one of his clients, Food Systems Unlimited, where he worked in both operations and corporate restructuring.
 During his tenure with the company, Food Systems grew four-fold.